chiragbaid7/Book-microservice/README.md

  - Used RabbitMQ as a Message Broker to push message from User Service to Email Service after which an email is sent to the new regsitered user.
  - User can filter books based on the likes or reads interactions.
- - Used Mongodb database for each microservice.
+ - Used Mongodb database for all three microservices with same database instance.

 ## System Architecture